ITF Funding Schemes for Hong Kong R&D Projects

 The funding programmes for R&D projects are administered by LSCM and funded by the HKSAR Government's Innovation and Technology Commission (ITC).
 The Centre focuses on supporting R&D projects that would increase the added value, productivity and competitiveness of the logistics and supply chain industries in Hong Kong through ITF Funding.
-ITC will provide financial assistance for the following three funding programmes; Platform Research Programme, Collaborative Research Programme and Public Sector Trial Projects.
+ITC will provide financial assistance for the following three funding programmes; Platform Research Programme, Partnership Research Programme and Public Sector Trial Projects.

 All platform projects require industry sponsorship from at least one private sector companies, covering at least 10% of the total project cost within the project period.
 The companies should not be related to the lead applicant in terms of ownership or management.
 Sponsorship can be in the form of cash, in-kind contributions, or a combination of the two.
 To encourage more projects in the public sector, ITC may consider waiving the industry sponsorship requirement for projects initiated by Government bureau/departments and statutory bodies.
 The Intellectual Property (IP) rights generated from the project will be owned by the lead applicant, which can be a R&D Centre or a designated local public research institute.
 However, in the case of R&D Centre projects, wherein a university undertakes most of the R&D work, the R&D Centre may be free to negotiate with the university regarding ownership of the IP rights.

 As an incentive for sponsorship, private sector sponsors of the Innovation and Technology Fund (ITF funding) projects are eligible for a discount of 50% on the licensing fee of project deliverables.

 Platform Research Programme applications are normally solicited (via “Call for Proposals”) twice a year.
 For details about application procedures for the programme, ITF funding and project assessment criteria, please refer to the section on Application and Vetting.